 Safe-Life is always then applied when long intervals between maintenance checks are preferred due to high maintenance costs (structural engineering, heavy machinery, etc. ) and/or gross equipment weight plays a subordinate role.

 The disadvantage of products built according to Safe-Life considerations are that they are over-sized and often still operationally safe after expiry of their life expectancy but superseded due to change of design and development philosophy.

 The X-Wind Development Philosophy – The Nature Safe Design Philosophy

 X-Wind Powerplants uses a unique new development philosophy.

 The most cost-effective design philosophies (Fail-Safe/Safe-Life) are coupled with fundamental environmental objectives.

 Besides pure financial calculations for raw materials, personnel and production, all other aspects relating to the harnessing of energy during the generation process, utilization phase, and the return of recyclables for re-use are being considered.

 Sensible blending with the environment

 Avoidance of material waste

-Furthermore, all X-Wind products will be examined on any adverse environmental effects they could imply.
-Hence the environmental impact on fauna and flora concerning:
+Furthermore, all X-Wind products will be examined for any adverse environmental impacts they could cause.
+The environmental impact on fauna and flora concerning are: